roundtableAI/alias-api/README.md

 - `flagged` (Boolean): Indicates if any fraudulent activity was detected.
 If true, we reccomend reviewing the participant's responses.
 - `num_checks_failed` (Integer): Number of checks that failed.
 - `checks` (Object): Details of specific checks and their outcomes.
 - `warning` (String): A message that provides additional context or information about potential issues detected during the request processing.
-Only returned when there is a message.
+Only returned when if there is a warning.
 - `problem` (String): A message that explains why `error` is `True`.
 Only returned if there is an error.

 ### Example Usage